BrynjulvBrynjulvsen/kafka-workshop/exercises/9_kafka_streams.md

 - **Verify**: consume the topic with `docker compose exec kafka1 kafka-console-consumer --bootstrap-server kafka1:9092 --topic kstreams-aggregates --from-beginning` (or `kcat`).

 ## Optional explorations
-- Compare processing time (default) vs. event time by adding a custom timestamp extractor that uses the `ts` field.
+- Compare processing time (default) vs. event time by adding a custom timestamp extractor that uses the `tsMillis` field.
 - Write the aggregates as JSON using your serializer of choice for friendlier downstream consumption.
 - Add a branching step to split orders by region and produce separate aggregates per geography.